emilianavt/BVHTools/README.md

 ## About

-BVH Tools was made by [Emiliana](https://twitter.com/emiliana_vt) for Virtual YouTuber purposes, but it can also be used for games or other applications.
+BVH Tools for Unity was made by [Emiliana](https://twitter.com/emiliana_vt) for Virtual YouTuber purposes, but it can also be used for games or other applications.